Leon Kromer: Early life, education, football coaching career

 Kromer was born in 1876 in Grand Rapids, Michigan.
 Kromer graduated from West Point in February 1899 and began his service as a commissioned officer in the 10th Cavalry Regiment.
 In 1901, Kromer was the head coach for the Army football team, with a record of 5–2–1.
 The New York Times of 1930s noted that many contemporary U. S. Generals (Kromer, Malin Craig, Dennis E. Nolan, Paul Bunker) were connected by past football experience at West Point.
 Kromer also fenced for West Point against the Navy.

 Military career

+While coaching the football team, Kromer also served in the Department of Tactics at West Point from October 1901 to January 1902.
+He was then sent to the Philippines until July 1903.
+From September 1903 to July 1905, he returned to the Military Academy as an instructor in the Department of Mathematics.

+Kromer was promoted to captain in August 1905.
+He participated in the Pancho Villa Expedition from March 1916 to February 1917 before being promoted to major in May 1917.
+During World War I, Kromer received temporary promotions to lieutenant colonel in August 1917 and colonel in July 1918.

 In 1918, Kromer served on the Western Front with the 82nd Division.
 According to his citation for the Distinguished Service Medal award, "As Assistant Chief of Staff of the 82d Division during the St. Mihiel offensive Colonel Kromer displayed military attainments of a high order in the planning of operations of great moment.
 Later as Assistant Chief of Staff, G-3, 1st Corps, and Assistant Chief of Staff, G-1, 1st Army, during the Meuse-Argonne operations, his initiative, sound judgment, and tireless energy solved difficult problems of traffic control and regulation, playing an important part in the successes achieved."
+He was also made an officer of the Legion of Honour by France and awarded the Distinguished Service Order by Great Britain.

+After the war, Kromer reverted to his permanent rank of major in June 1920 before being promoted to lieutenant colonel in July 1920 and colonel in July 1921.
+He graduated from the United States Army War College in June 1925.
+After attending a cavalry course at Fort Riley, Kansas, Kromer commanded the 11th Cavalry Regiment at the Presidio of Monterey, California from September 1925 to August 1928.
+He then taught at the Army War College from August 1928 to September 1931 before becoming assistant commandant of the college until June 1933.